TritonDataCenter/rfd/rfd/0040/README.md

 ## Requirements

-The base requirements of a standalone IMGAPI plan (i.e. good enough that are happy to live with for images.jo and updates.jo) are:
+The base requirements of a standalone IMGAPI plan (i.e. good enough that we are happy to live with for images.jo and updates.jo) are:

 1. data (manifests, image files) is *durable*
 2. *redeployable*: There is a simple documented procedure for getting on a